mrspecht/mrspecht/README.md

 ## About me

 Educator and developer with over 10 years of experience helping learners build skills through effective, engaging training.
-With a background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and designing learning experiences that drive meaningful results.
+With a strong background in adult education, learning design, and coding, I’m passionate about making complex topics accessible and designing learning experiences that drive meaningful results.

 I bring strong communication and interpersonal skills to my work, with a focus on fostering inclusive environments that reflect diverse cultural perspectives.
 My extensive experience with LMS platforms supports successful learning outcomes and ensures smooth delivery in both in-person and online settings.

-Over the years, I’ve worked closely with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
+Over the years, I’ve collaborated with academic stakeholders and industry experts to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
 Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable, practical, and aligned with industry needs.
 I also revise curricula and create instructional resources that make learning more effective and memorable.

 Beyond helping others learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
 This experience keeps my problem-solving skills sharp and guides the practical insights I bring to every course I design and deliver.